jaruizes/jaruizes.github.io/_posts/2021-10-14-Thoughs_About_Agile_in_2021.md

 <br/>

-# Deliver, deliver and deliver
+# Agile is delivering, delivering and delivering functional software

 > Working software is the primary measure of progress.
 >